AutomationPanda/bulldoggy-reminders-app/README.md

 # reminders-web-app

-A web app for reminders built using FastAPI and HTMX
+A web app for reminders built using FastAPI and HTMX.
+It uses HTMX 1.8.6.

 ## Running the app